omidnaeej/Mini-GPT/README.md

 ## Project Overview

-The goal of this project is to build and train a small-scale transformer-based language model to generate text similar to the dialogues in the "Friends" series.
-The implementation follows the transformer architecture, including components such as multi-head attention, feed-forward networks, and positional embeddings.
+#### 1. **Data Preparation**
+- Used a custom dialogue dataset from the **Friends TV series**.
+- Preprocessing includes:
+  - **Character-level tokenization** was used due to computational costs and limited resources, which simplifies the vocabulary and allows for easier training.
+  - Creating a vocabulary.
+  - Encoding text into numerical sequences.

+#### 2. **Model Architecture**
+- A **simplified GPT model** based on the original **Transformer architecture** from the "Attention Is All You Need" paper.
+- The model primarily consists of:
+  - **Multi-head self-attention mechanisms** to capture relationships between words in a sequence.
+  - **Position-wise feed-forward networks**.
+- An **embedding layer** and **positional encodings** are used to represent input tokens and their order.

+#### 3. **Training**
+- **Loss**: Typically a form of **Cross-Entropy** loss.
+- **Optimizer**: **Adam** or a similar adaptive optimizer.
+To be specific, I used the **AdamW** optimizer which is recommended for training transformer models.
+- The model is trained to predict the next token in a sequence, given the preceding tokens.

+#### 4. **Functionality**
+- The model can be used to generate new dialogue in the style of the Friends TV series.
+- It provides functionality for loading a pre-trained model and generating text based on a starting prompt.

 ---

 ## Project Structure
-- `config/`: YAML files for training configurations and logging
+- `config/`: Configuration files for training and model parameters
-- `data/`: Contains data-related files and the raw dataset.
+- `data/`: Data preprocessing and text loading scripts
-- `models/`: Includes the model architecture definition and saved models.
+- `models/`: Transformer-based model definition and saved models.
-- `notebooks/`: Jupyter notebook for exploration and experiments
+- `notebooks/`: Jupyter notebook for model testing and experiments
 - `scripts/`: Contains the main scripts for training and generating text.
 - `utils/`: Metrics computation and visualization tools
 - `report.pdf`: Original report (in Persian)